All ORL Branches are closed on statutory holidays.

 Oral Stories

-Pictures from past programs, Summer Reading Club events, and library updates can be found at our Salmon Arm Kids in the Library blog at https://salibrarykids.wordpress.com/
+Pictures from past programs can be found at our Salmon Arm Kids in the Library blog at https://salibrarykids.wordpress.com/

 All programs and events at the Salmon Arm Library are FREE to the public.
-Please take careful note of registration requirements.
 For more information about our programs, please call 250-832-6161 or email sareference@orl.bc.ca

 Do you have an idea for a library program that you'd like to attend or host?
 Please speak with the Branch Head Librarian or contact limage@orl.bc.ca.
 We'd love to hear your suggestions!